polyfy/polylith/readme.md

 poly test :all :dev
 ```
 ```
+Environments to run tests from: development, command-line

-Runing tests from the command-line environment, including 2 bricks and 1 environment: user, cli, command-line
+Running tests from the command-line environment, including 2 bricks and 1 environment: user, cli, command-line

 Testing se.example.cli.core-test